 This week, Kafkadesk spoke with prominent Polish film director Konrad Szołajski.
-His most recent documentary, ‘Make Poland Great Again’ (Dobra Zmiana) explores the current state of politics in Poland, examines the government’s landmark ‘Good Change’ program and paints a harrowing picture of the ever-growing polarization of Polish society.
+His most recent documentary, ‘Make Poland Great Again’ (Dobra Zmiana) explores the current state of politics in Poland, examines the government’s landmark ‘Good Change’ program and paints a harrowing picture of the ever-growing polarization of a divided Polish society.

 First, could you tell us why you decided to make this documentary?

 I’ve directed both fiction and documentary movies throughout my career.
 Recently, I’ve been focusing on documentaries for the simple reason that it gives me more independence.
 If you want to direct a fictional movie in Poland today, the options are very limited due to censorship.
 Not an official one, but a ‘financial censorship’ so to speak, which is almost worse: if the theme of your movie or how you treat a certain topic displeases highly-placed people, you won’t be able to find sponsors and partners to fund your project.
 That’s not the case with documentaries, as I’ve long been working with foreign broadcasters and producers who agree to provide funding without strings attached.

 I chose to make a movie about the current political landscape in Poland because, for the fourth time in my life, I feel like I’m witnessing a historic moment (the first three ones being the birth of the Solidarity movement in the 1980’s, the fall of communism and Poland’s membership to the European Union).
 We’re experiencing an unprecedented polarization of society between supporters and opponents of the governing Law and Justice (PiS) party.
 I had to cover it.
 Initially, I thought I would have to compete with many similar projects.
 But not at all, “thanks” to the financial censorship I mentioned.